 The subject project is comprised of a property currently owned by AnyFence located in Holliston, MA.
-The project includes the construction of a second story addition to the front building, removal and repaying of the existing front pavement and gravel island, as well as the installation of new drainage structures.
+The project includes the construction of a second story addition to the front building, removal and repaying of the existing pavement and gravel island in the front and the gravel area in the back, as well as the installation of new drainage structures.